 - 1. Ethics Training It is recommended that the City make City Council ethics training information readily available on its website. - 2.
-Form 700 It is recommended that the City ensure its Council Members comply with Form 700 filing requirements.

-- 3. Intergovernmental Relations Restart and continue regular public meetings between representatives of the City of East Palo Alto and the East Palo Alto Sanitary District.
+Form 700 It is recommended that the City ensure its Council Members comply with Form 700 filing requirements. - 3.
+Intergovernmental Relations Restart and continue regular public meetings between representatives of the City of East Palo Alto and the East Palo Alto Sanitary District.
 While staff level cooperation related to development planning is ongoing, involvement by board and council members assure efficient and effective coordination between the City and District related to infrastructure financing and other matters.
-These meetings should be live streamed, recorded and promptly posted to facilitate public outreach and transparency. - 4.
+These meetings should be live streamed, recorded and promptly posted to facilitate public outreach and transparency.
+These meetings could be focused on specific topics such as development projects and infrastructure finance.
+The meetings should be conducted with equal support and staff time from both the City and EPASD. - 4.
 Development Environmental Review Include analysis regarding impacts on the wastewater collection system, in addition to the wastewater treatment system, in CEQA review documents associated with new developments. - 5.
-Budget Forecasting Prepare and periodically update a long-term budget forecast to assist with financial planning, including projected pension obligations. - 6.
-Infrastructure improvements It is recommended that the City continue to work towards addressing identified needed infrastructure improvements for both stormwater and drinking water, including identifying potential funding mechanisms. - 7.
+Budget Forecasting Prepare and periodically update a long-term budget forecast to assist with financial planning, including projected pension obligations.

+- 6. Infrastructure improvements It is recommended that the City continue to work towards addressing identified needed infrastructure improvements for both stormwater and drinking water, including identifying potential funding mechanisms. - 7.
 Park Planning The City should continue its effort to develop a Parks Master Plan for recreation, parks and open space in the City and work to address the lack of these facilities in many areas of the City.